HDThang/transformers/examples/pytorch/README.md

 Inside each task's folder, there's a bash script for training:

-This script takes into 3 arguments
+This script takes into 4 arguments

 - `model`: name of the model to be downloaded from huggingface hub
 - `batch_size`
 - `output_dir`: where to save checkpoints and results
+- `gpu_model`: which gpu model to run

 And then it runs the Python training command.